udeepam/svm/README.md

 * Sequenital Minimal Optimisation  (SMO) method.
 * `CVXOPT` python package: https://cvxopt.org/userguide/coneprog.html

-Generalisation to the mutliclass setting can be achieved using
+Generalisation to the multiclass setting can be achieved using
 * One vs One (OVO)
 * One vs Rest (OVR)